pagkly/Zed/Investopedia3/What Is the Modified Dietz Method.md

 -   The method excludes external factors that could otherwise skew the numbers.
 -   Cash flow, in this case, can be contributions, withdrawals, or fees.

-The number achieved by using the modified Dietz method is sometimes called the [modified internal rate of return (MIRR)](https://www.investopedia.com/terms/m/mirr.asp), which is a metric often used in capital budgeting decisions.
+The number achieved by using the modified Dietz method is sometimes called the [[modified internal rate of return (MIRR)]](https://www.investopedia.com/terms/m/mirr.asp), which is a metric often used in capital budgeting decisions.

 Whatever its use, the point of measuring internal rate of return is to exclude external factors that could skew the results.